 I Don’t Get Ice On My Roof

 A secondary water barrier is also referred to sometimes as an Ice & Water Barrier.

 First off, don’t trip up on that word “Ice.”

 The same properties that prevent ice from backing up under the underlayment that serves as the initial covering on your roof prevent windblown rain from getting to the wood sheathing of your roof as well.

 As the hurricane force winds would move over a house, the primary roof cover would be blown off.
 With the primary cover gone, the materials under them, the secondary water barrier, would then become exposed to the driving winds and rains.

-An Improvement Over Felt Paper
+Felt Paper Improvement